 Only oats specially-produced to be free of wheat, rye and barley contamination can be suitable for those with coeliac disease.
 There is currently no legislation in Australia mandating what these uncontaminated oats should be called.
 This can make it difficult to confidently identify oats that are suitable.

-In Europe, the UK and North America, oats can be marketed as ‘gluten free’, if there is no measurable contamination with wheat, rye or barley.
+In Europe, the UK, Canada and North America, oats can be marketed as ‘gluten free’, if the contamination with wheat, rye or barley grains is measured to be less than 20 ppm (parts per million), which is in line with the international gluten free food standard.

-Because oats cannot be labelled as gluten free in Australia, some producers use terminology such as ‘wheat free’, ‘low gluten’, ‘uncontaminated’ or ‘pure’.
+Food Standards Australia New Zealand (FSANZ) legislate that oats cannot be labelled as gluten free in Australia or New Zealand.
+To distinguish specially produced oats, grown and packaged to reduce gluten cross contact, from regular oats, producers use terminology such as ‘wheat free’, ‘low gluten’, ‘uncontaminated’ or ‘pure’.
 These claims are not regulated and do not necessarily mean the product is suitable for someone with coeliac disease wanting to trial oats.
-For example, ‘wheat free’ may be used on a product where rye and/or barley contamination may still be an issue.
+For example, ‘wheat free’ may be used on a product where rye and/or barley contamination may still be an issue and therefore will be declared in the ‘May Contain’ statement on the label.

 Health Advocacy Officer